betorobson/cordova-remote-update/README.md

 ##### 7.3 Testing your remote files on browser

-In both of your devices, open a broser and type `http://cordovaremoteupdate.dev/`.
+In both of your devices, open a browser and type `http://cordovaremoteupdate.dev/`.
 You must see a gray color page which containing a pharse: `appWrapper`, it must be the same what happen on step 6.

 #### 8. Run gulp